-After turning heads with striking debut “Amores Perros,” Mexican hemler Gonzalez Inarritu cements reputation as a bold talent.
-Ambitiously structured in non-chronological fragments, this is a raw drama about grief, guilt and redemption.
-Critical attention for bravura craftsmanship and potent performances should attract discriminating audiences.
+After turning heads with his striking debut “Amores Perros,” Mexican director Alejandro Gonzalez Inarritu cements his reputation as a boldly talented filmmaker with his first English-language project, “21 Grams.”
+Ambitiously structured in non-chronological fragments that form a fascinating puzzle, this raw drama about grief, guilt and redemption becomes ultimately overextended and overwrought in its final stretch.
+But while the grittily textured film’s cold veneer and grim nature will confine the commercial field for Focus Features, critical attention for its bravura craftsmanship and potent performances should attract discriminating audiences.

 Despite the shift from Mexico City to middle America and the move to a bigger budget, Inarritu’s second feature is entirely coherent with his first, suggesting a fully formed, confident personality with an inventive approach to narrative.